Sage-Bionetworks-IT/schematic-infra/README.md

 [automationally instrumented libraries](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/instrumentation)
 and [manual traces](https://opentelemetry-python.readthedocs.io/en/latest/api/trace.html).
 In addition it's been configured at startup to [conditionally turn on trace/log exports](https://github.com/Sage-Bionetworks/schematic/blob/778bf54db9c5b4de0af334c4efe034b3dde0b348/schematic/__init__.py#L82-L139) depending on how a few environment variables are set.
-The combination of all these lets the schematic container running in ECS export telemetry data out of the container to be ingested somewhere else for long-term storage.
+The combination of these items let the schematic container running in ECS export telemetry data out of the container to be ingested somewhere else for long-term storage.